 This test was done using the Lensmate S95/S90 Quick-Change system with the Canon S95.
-Because the S95 built-in lens is slightly larger in diameter and longer in length, we will have macro samples for the S100 in the near future.

 The purpose of this test is to compare the built in macro mode of the Canon S95/S90 with some of the more common macro lenses/filters available.
 Included are the Canon 250D, the Hoya +7 Macro set (+1, +2, +4, and combined +7), the Raynox DCR-250, the Hoya +10, and the Raynox MSN 202 and 505.
 We then evaluate each set of samples looking for softness and/or CA, particularly in the corners.

 The focal range for the S95/S90 is 6.mm to 22.5mm, or in 35mm terms, 28mm - 105mm.
 Focal lengths given in the EXIF information are actual.
 To convert to 35mm film equivalent, multiply by 4.66.
 Basic camera settings are ISO100, Large JPEG, Custom white balance and the IS turned off (because the camera was mounted) and self-timed shutter release.
 We used an aperture of f6.3 to maximize depth of field, which can be paper thin with the more powerful diopters like the MSN-202.

 "Distance to subject", or "working distance" means distance between the actual macro lens and subject.
 In this test, we give working distance range, which is the range between nearest possible working distance and most distant.